dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1084: Non-compliance can lead to significant repercussions.
+### T1084: Penalties can lead to financial losses and health risks.

 |Support|
 |---|